Germany rejects U.S. criticism of export reliance

 The SPD does agree with many economists that Germany can still do more, which may be reflected in the coalition deal, expected at the end of the year.
 In its election campaign, the SPD called for a hike in public investment, which has decreased as a share of GDP over the last decade, and for a minimum wage.

-(Additional reporting by Rene Wagner and Michelle Martin in Berlin and Jason Lange in Washington; Editing by Stephen Nisbet)
+(Additional reporting by Rene Wagner in Berlin and Jason Lange in Washington; editing by Stephen Nisbet)